-Florence to Bologna: Train & Travel Info + Itinerary Ideas for 1 to 7 Days
+Florence to Bologna: Train & Travel Info + Itinerary Ideas for 1–7 Days

-Thinking of visiting two of Italy’s most beautiful cities Florence and Bologna – in one trip and wondering how to get from Florence to Bologna (or Bologna to Florence), what to see in each town, or how to best plan your time?
+Thinking of visiting two of Italy’s most beautiful cities – Florence and Bologna – in one trip, or planning a day trip by high-speed train and wondering how to get from Florence to Bologna, what to see in each city, and how best to plan your time?

-In this guide, we share practical information for visiting Florence and Bologna: how to travel between the two cities and where to stay so that it’s convenient for both – sightseeing and transport connections.
-In addition, we also include itinerary suggestions for planning a trip to Florence and Bologna.
+In this guide, we share practical information for visiting Florence and Bologna: how to travel between the two cities and where to stay for the most convenient sightseeing and transport connections.
+You’ll also find suggested itineraries for combining Florence and Bologna in one trip, whether you’re visiting Bologna from Florence for a day or spending several days in each city.

-Good to know: All the suggestions in this article are based on our recent trip to Florence and Bologna.
+Good to know: All the recommendations in this article are based on our recent trip to Florence and Bologna.
 We hope that our personal, experience-based tips will help you plan an unforgettable trip to this beautiful part of Italy.
-Take a look!

 Florence to Bologna map with driving time and distance